SomeAussieGaymer/Object-Generator/README.md

 # Auto Object Generator

-A Unity Editor tool for automatically generating game objects with LOD (Level of Detail) support.
+A Unity Editor tool for automatically generating game objects.
 This tool streamlines the creation of objects with different sizes and resource types, complete with mesh colliders and LOD configurations.

 ## Features